mattyv/JazzyIndex/README.md

 The lookup process has three stages:

 **Stage 1: Find the segment** (O(log segments) or O(1))
-- Fast path: If data is uniform, compute segment index arithmetically.
+- Fastest path: If data is uniform, compute segment index arithmetically in O(1).
+- Fast path: Use sampled segment boundaries - binary search through 8 samples (log₂(8) = 3 comparisons) + linear interpolation to predict the segment, then verify nearby segments.
-- Slow path: Binary search through segment metadata (min/max values).
+- Fallback: Binary search through all segment metadata if needed (rarely used).

 **Stage 2: Predict within segment**
 - Use the segment's model (constant/linear/quadratic) to predict the index.